-The Chabot-Las Positas Community College District (CLPCCD) Information Technology Services (ITS) Department supports the technologies that are foundational to achieving the District's mission.
-This entails adapting new and existing technologies to the complex issues faced by our community of educators and learners, and maintaining the platform that makes it possible for course registration, financial aid applications and disbursements, recorded student achievements, district payroll, and financial management functions.
+The CLPCCD Information Technology Services (ITS) Department supports the technologies that are foundational to achieving the District's mission.
+This entails adapting new and existing technologies to address the complex issues faced by the District's community of educators and learners.
+ITS is responsible for maintaining the platform that makes it possible for course registration, financial aid applications and disbursements, recorded student achievements, District payroll, and financial management functions.

-The CLPCCD ITS department currently consists of 22 full-time staff members, including a dedicated administrator for bond-funded technology-related projects.
+The District ITS department currently consists of 22 full-time staff members, including a dedicated administrator for bond-funded technology-related projects.
 The ITS department provides centralized management for most of the information technologies used throughout the District.
-Technology department administrators report to the District ITS CTO, but most academic technologies, the Learning Management System, Canvas by Instructure, and audio-visual hardware, as well as the college websites, are funded and maintained by the local technology departments at each college.
+Technology department administrators report to the District ITS Chief Technology Officer (CTO), but most academic technologies, the Learning Management System, Canvas by Instructure, and audio-visual hardware, as well as the college websites, are funded and maintained by the local technology departments at each college.

 The ITS department is responsible for maintaining the Enterprise Resource Planning (ERP) system that centers on Ellucian Banner and supports business functions for Payroll, Accounting, Human Resources, Student and Academic Services, as well as Financial Aid.
 Nearly half of the ITS staff (10) directly support Banner through system administration, database management and application programming.
-It should be noted that Banner is both an application and platform for other programs.
+It should be noted Banner is both an application and platform for other programs.

 The email system is another district-wide technology supported by ITS.
 While the colleges and District use different domains (laspositascollege.edu, chabotcollege.edu and clpccd.org) they share a single cluster of servers through a "trust relationship".
 Similarly, the help-desk system, ServiceNow, is centrally maintained.
-ITS also provides technical support of the District Office consisting of audio-visual, desktop support.
+ITS also provides technical support for the District Office consisting of audio-visual, desktop support.